Scholarship Program

 1. Be willing to attend EAA Chapter 818 monthly activities and meetings while participating in flight training.

-1. Be willing to maintain a flight training schedule that will provide for a flight lesson at east once per week.
+1. Be willing to maintain a flight training schedule that will provide for a flight lesson at least once a week.
 Flight training will not be effective if lessons are not scheduled consistently.
 You will have 1 year to utilize the scholarship funds.
 If they are not used within one year the Scholarship will expire.
-Scheduling of flight lessons will require flexibility due to weather conditions.
-If your schedule is too tight with other commitments and not able to be flexible, and your flight training is not a top priority, please do not apply.
-The candidate will need to pass the FAA Private Pilot Ground School exam prior to beginning extended flight training and passing the exam is a requirement to getting a Private Pilot Certificate.
+Scheduling of flight lessons will require flexibility due to weather conditions and other factors.
+If your schedule is too tight with other commitments and you are not able to be flexible, and if your flight training is not a top priority, please do not apply.
+The candidate will need to pass the FAA Private Pilot Ground School exam prior to beginning extended flight training, and passing the exam is a requirement for a Private Pilot Certificate.

 For the most part, you can show up for your first flight lesson with nothing more than a primed eagerness to enjoy an exhilarating experience!
 The airplane and fuel are included in the cost of your instruction, so all you need is your desire to learn to fly.